 You can trim a little away from this steak to make it flatter if necessary.
 However, getting the flattest cut you can from the store is better.

 Before cooking, ensure the thin membrane has been trimmed from the steak.
 Sometimes, you can pull it off with your fingers.
 If that doesn’t work, use a knife to cut it away.
 Properly cut flank steak does not need further trimming.

 After cooking, let it rest for 5-10 minutes.
 This gives the meat some time to settle and bring out its best flavor.
 After waiting, cut it against the grain and at a 45-degree angle downward.
 This helps separate the fibers and makes them easy to tear apart and eat.
 Never cut flank steak with the grain because that will make your steak too chewy.
 Slice against the grain to retain good texture and mouthfeel.

 Flank Steak Substitutes

-A skirt steak is long and thin, with visible muscle fibers and a row of fat along the top.
+Beef skirt steak is long and thin, with visible muscle fibers and a row of fat along the top.
 It has a deep beef flavor and marinades well, making it a good choice for fajitas.

 Skirt steaks are uncommon cuts in many areas.
 If you don’t see one out, ask the butcher if they have any available.
-This cut is often used for Mexican dishes, including fajitas and carne asada, so it’s more common in southern areas of the United States.
+This cut is often used in Mexican dishes, including fajitas and carne asada, so it’s more common in southern areas of the United States.